 It is hornbook law that a party cannot be deemed in breach where its performance has been prevented by the other party.
 See, e.g., Cal Civ.
 Code § 511 (prevention of performance by promisee excuses obligations of promisor); 1 Witkin, Summary of California Law, Contracts § 794 (9th ed.
 1987) ("Prevention or hindrance of the other party's performance operates not only as an excuse for such performance [citations omitted] but is also a breach, giving that party the affirmative remedies for breach.").
 Accordingly, the Universities cannot prevail on their claim that Enron has breached these aspects of the parties' agreement.

-B0 The Parties Always Understood That Enron Had The Right To Switch Accounts To Utility Service
+B0 The Parties Always Understood That Enron Had The Right To Re-Source Accounts To Utility Service

-The Universities also cannot prevail on any claim that the mere switch of certain accounts is itself a breach of the parties' agreement.
+The Universities also cannot prevail on any claim that the mere re-sourcing of certain accounts is itself a breach of the parties' agreement.
 First, it flies in the face of logic.
-As a matter of common sense, the Universities had to have understood that energy traders like Enron operate by finding the lowest price electricity at any given time.
+As a matter of common sense, the Universities had to have understood that energy companies like Enron operate by finding the lowest price electricity at any given time.
 As a publicly traded company, Enron owes a duty to its shareholders to honor its contracts at the lowest price.
 That is what allows Enron to sell energy at a discount.
 The Universities concede that Enron's ability to offer this discount was the crucial reason the Universities entered this agreement.

 The parties' Agreement expressly reflects this understanding.
-Section 2.1.5 provides that Enron may change any account if it "will enhance the ability for Contractor to fulfill the Cost Guarantee."
-In other words, Enron could transfer accounts if doing so helped provide low costs energy to the Universities.
+Section 2.1.5 provides that Enron may source any account via the utility if it "determines that [such action] will enhance the ability of Contractor to fulfill the Cost Guarantee."
+In other words, Enron could re-source accounts if doing so helped provide low costs energy to the Universities. [this last sentence is a bit disingeunous given the use of the defined term “Cost Guarantee”—instead I’d go back to what the CG is (no worse than tariff) and this meets that perfectly; also add that there’s no reasonableness standard, no notice or approval, etc.]

 Plaintiffs' contend that the Cost Guarantee is not a term of general application but refers only to a specific scenario keyed to a formula in an appendix to the Agreement.
 (Pltfs.
 Mem. at ____).
 That assertion has no support in the text of the Agreement or the parties' negotiations.
 Lee Jestings was a former Enron executive who was the lead negotiator on Enron's behalf.
 As he explains: